Apply

 Professor Meenal Datta • Aerospace and Mechanical Engineering, Bioengineering Graduate Program • 145 Multidisciplinary Research Building • 574-631-5735 • mdatta@nd.edu (Send applications to Professor Datta)

-Professor Ryan K. Roeder • Aerospace & Mechanical Engineering, Bioengineering Graduate Program • 148 Multidisciplinary Research Building • 574-631-7003 • rroeder@nd.edu
+Professor Ryan K. Roeder • Aerospace and Mechanical Engineering, Bioengineering Graduate Program • 148 Multidisciplinary Research Building • 574-631-7003 • rroeder@nd.edu

-antibodies (that bind to FAP and TGFbR receptors on CAF cell membranes)
+(that bind to FAP and TGFbR receptors on CAF cell membranes) and loaded with

 Mentors:

-Professor László Forró • Physics and Astronomy, Stavropoulos Center for Complex Quantum Matter • 433 Nieuwland Hall • 574-631-7012 • lforro@nd.edu
+Professor László Forró • Stavropoulos Center for Complex Quantum Matter; Physics and Astronomy • 433 Nieuwland Science Hall • 574-631-7012 • lforro@nd.edu

-The current project aims to investigate novel, low-dimensional superconductors, such as doped few-layer graphene, TMDCs, MXenes, etc. Superconductivity represents a compelling physical phenomenon that has inspired both theoretical advances and numerous applications.
-The quest for new superconductors, especially in materials with reduced dimensions, continues.
+This project aims to prepare and investigate novel superconductors, such as n- and p-doped transition metal dichalcogenides (TMDCs).
+Superconductivity represents a compelling physical phenomenon that has inspired both theoretical advances and resulted in numerous applications.
+The quest for new superconductors, especially in materials with layered structures, continues.
 The purpose of this study is to prepare new materials that advance the field of superconductivity.
-The materials are going to be characterized with SQUID/VSM standard magnetometry methods.
-The results of this study help the students to deepen their knowledge (both in theory and experimental techniques) and try to give new insights into the field.
-Numerous industries are interested in novel superconductors that can outperform current ones either in transitional temperature, critical field, or price-effectiveness.
+The materials are going to be characterized with SQUID/VSM standard magnetometry methods and/or with transport methods.
+The results of this study help will the student to deepen their knowledge (both theoretical and experimental techniques) and give new insights into the field.
+Numerous industries are interested in novel superconductors that can outperform current ones either in transitional temperature, critical field, or in price-effectiveness.
 The student will work closely with ND postdocs and graduate students on sample synthesis, investigation, and data analysis.
-An experimental background, basic knowledge of superconductivity, and knowledge of magnetometry methods (SQUID/VSM) are a plus.

 Mentors:

-Professor László Forró • Physics and Astronomy, Stavropoulos Center for Complex Quantum Matter • 433 Nieuwland Hall • 574-631-7012 • lforro@nd.edu
+Professor László Forró • Stavropoulos Center for Complex Quantum Matter; Physics and Astronomy • 433 Nieuwland Science Hall • 574-631-7012 • lforro@nd.edu

 Mentors:

-Professor László Forró • Physics and Astronomy, Stavropoulos Center for Complex Quantum Matter • 433 Nieuwland Hall • 574-631-7012 • lforro@nd.edu
+Professor László Forró • Stavropoulos Center for Complex Quantum Matter; Physics and Astronomy • 433 Nieuwland Science Hall • 574-631-7012 • lforro@nd.edu

 Project: Biocompatible membrane coated nanoelectrode for sweat analyte measurements